kaygun/2022-Fall-388E/README.md

 # Data Analysis for Fundamental Sciences (Fall 2022, MAT388E)

 * Atabey Kaygun [(kaygun\@itu.edu.tr)](mailto:kaygun@itu.edu.tr)
-* Lectures: Mondays 14:00-17:00
+* Lectures: Mondays 14:30-17:30 (OLS3)

 ## Course description

-This is a course on the mathematical foundations of fundamental machine learning algorithms.
+Data science is a broad interdisciplinary field.
+It lies in the intersection of mathematics, statistics, machine learning, and computer science and use their methods and tools to extract information and insight from data.
+This is a course on the mathematical foundations of standard statistical and machine learning models used in the field.
+The class aims to introduce students majoring in fundamental sciences to effectively use and deploy these algorithms in applications.

 ## Books